DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 **Trusted access**: we can enable a compatible AWS service to perform operations across all of the AWS accounts in our organization

-**Delegated administrator for AWS services**: a compatible AWS service can register an AWS member account in the organization as an administrator for the organization's accounts in that service
+<mark>**Delegated administrator for AWS services</mark>**: a compatible AWS service can register an AWS member account in the organization as an administrator for the organization's accounts in that service

 #### 🎈Question #26